opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-chatbot.md

 ## Step 2: Prepare an LLM

-Follow [Step 2 of the RAG with a conversational flow agent tutorial]({{site.url}}{{site.baseurl}}/ml-commons-plugin/tutorials/rag-conversational-agent/#step-2-prepare-an-llm) to configure the Amazon Bedrock Claude model.
+Follow [step 2 of the RAG with a conversational flow agent tutorial]({{site.url}}{{site.baseurl}}/ml-commons-plugin/tutorials/rag-conversational-agent/#step-2-prepare-an-llm) to configure the Amazon Bedrock Claude model.

-Note the model ID, you'll use it in the following steps.
+Note the model ID; you'll use it in the following steps.

 ## Step 3: Create an agent

 For this tutorial, you will create an agent of the `conversational` type.

-Both `conversational_flow` and `conversational` agents support conversation history.
+Both the `conversational_flow` and `conversational` agents support conversation history.

 The `conversational_flow` and `conversational` agents differ in the following ways:

 - A `conversational_flow` agent runs tools sequentially, in a predefined order.
 - A `conversational` agent dynamically chooses which tool to run next.

-In this tutorial, the agent includes two tools: one provides recent population data and the other contains tech news.
+In this tutorial, the agent includes two tools: One provides recent population data, and the other contains tech news.

 The agent has the following parameters: